Monday 1 July 2019

 as part of the Sampedros festival currently underway.

-each playing different tunes at high tempo, seemingly to outdo each other.
+all playing different tunes at high tempo, seemingly to outdo each other.
 Made me smile.

 The old town area is compact.
 This was one of the twelve medieval gates.
 It was rebuilt in the sixteenth century.